 The City of Fort Collins URA has prioritized commercial and mixed-use developments.
 It is recommended that the North College URA provide gap financing for more residential developments that meet the affordable housing goals for the corridor.

-The amount of gap financing required for residential projects with a percentage of affordable units is estimated below in Figure 34.
-The estimates are based on a 5-story
+The amount of gap financing required for residential projects with a percentage of affordable units is estimated below in Figure

 Figure 34: Estimated Gap Financing Required for Affordability